Aniket52kr/Inventory-Management-System/README.md

 | No input checks                   | Added validation for all fields |
 | No error handling                 | Used `try/catch`, rollback, and clear messages |

----

-## 🧩 Final Notes

-- Fully functional backend for B2B inventory tracking
-- Modular and extensible architecture
-- Ready for integration with frontend or mobile apps
-- Can be containerized and deployed